Kgothatso2/FARMTECH-INNOVATIONS/README.md

-# [FARMTECH] - Farm Tech Innovation Software Tool
+# FARMTECH - Farm Tech Innovation Software Tool

-Welcome to the [Tool Name] project!
+Welcome to the FARMTECH project!
 This software tool is designed to assist small-scale farmers with vital information to help them achieve optimal productivity and yield during harvest seasons.
 Below, you'll find everything you need to get started with the project, including an overview, setup instructions, and more.

 ## Table of Contents